nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 ### 3.5 Backups

 The internal and admin UI and internal TLS certificates created during the installation process will be overwritten by the ones restored from the backup.
-The X-Road admin user is not included in the backup (must be created manually).
+The X-Road admin user created during the installation process is not included in the backup and must be re-created manually.
+More information on the Security Server User Guide for the [installation process](./security_server_sidecar_user_guide.md#26-installation).

 Note that the backup does not include X-Road admin user account(s) or `/etc/xroad.properties` (database admin credentials; needed when using a remote database).
 You need to take care of moving these manually.